 The other advantage is that as your symptoms become less severe, you can be less dependent on pharmaceutical medications.

-Natural products for eradicating dust mites are not that common but try this site for their suggestions.
+Natural products for eradicating dust mites are not that common but try this site

 One is to sprinkle tannic acid around problem areas where dust seems to accumulate more quickly.